Formula for Gassy Babies: Choosing the Right Digestive Health Options

 What Causes Gas?

-Not to mention the other external factors that cause gas, like swallowing air during feeds and lying flat for long periods; these combinations can make a very cranky baby.
+Not to mention the other external factors that cause gas, like swallowing air during feeds and lying flat for extended periods; these combinations can make a very cranky baby.

 But the biggest cause that is often most concerning is the type of formula you feed your baby.
 Most standard brands and generic formulas contain ingredients that are harsh on a baby's stomach during this sensitive time.

-As your baby gets older, their body will create a unique microbiome (a collection of good gut bacteria) and be able to process these ingredients and pass the gas easily.
+As your baby ages, their body will create a unique microbiome (a collection of good gut bacteria) and be able to process these ingredients and pass the gas quickly.
 Until then, a certain amount of intervention is needed during their first year.

 Baby Gas Symptoms